AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 9.md

 ---
 # Glaciers and climate change
 Ice can deform and flow under pressure (stress).
 The movement is characterised by plasticity.
-This is what differentiates it from
+This is what differentiates it from snow

+It is a persistent body of dense ice that is constantly moving under its own weight.

+Equilibrium line: where 'firm' changes into ice.
+Above this is accumulation zone (accumulates mass).
+Below ablation.

+Glaciers are shrinking and disappearing.